 Fees: IB Exam fee as appropriate

 Learning Recommendations: There are no formal requirements for students undertaking this course.
 Students who take this course will often have varied language profiles and may be multilingual.
 While it is recommended that students have had experience of writing critical essays about texts, not having done so should not exclude students from taking this course.
 Each course offers the opportunity for continued language development and the acquisition of a range of skills including, for example, textual analysis and the expression of literary appreciation.
-Students who have not taken the first year of this course, IB English: Language & Literature HL 1, to be eligible to sit for the English IB exam.
+Students must have taken the first year of this course, ENG652 - IB English: Language & Literature HL 1, to be eligible to sit for the English IB exam.

 General Description: This course is designed to support future academic study by developing a high social, aesthetic, and cultural literacy, as well as effective communication skills.
-The focus of the IB English: Language & Literature 2 HL course is directed towards developing and understanding the constructed nature of meanings generated by language and the function of context in this process.
+The focus of the IB English: Language & Literature HL 2 course is directed towards developing and understanding the constructed nature of meanings generated by language and the function of context in this process.
 This course is the second in a two year progression that prepares students for sitting for the Higher Level exam in May.

-IB English: Language & Literature 2 HL comprises fours parts - two relate to the study of language and two to the study of literature.
+IB English: Language & Literature HL 2 is comprised of four parts - two relate to the study of language and two to the study of literature.
 The study of the texts produced in a language is central to an active engagement with language and culture and, by extension, to how we see and understand the world in which we live.
-A key aim of the IB English: Language & Literature 2 HL course is to encourage students to question the meaning generated by language and texts which, it can be argued, is rarely straightforward and unambiguous.
+A key aim of the IB English: Language & Literature HL 2 course is to encourage students to question the meaning generated by language and texts which, it can be argued, is rarely straightforward and unambiguous.
 Helping students to focus closely on the language of the texts they study and to become aware of the role of each text's wider context in shaping its meaning is central to the course.

 - Part 1: Language in Cultural Context

 - Part 2: Language and Mass Communication

 - Introduce students to a range of texts from different periods, styles, and genres.